Zixu2305/AAI1001_Group_Assignment/Team_14_Poster/Team_14_Poster.typ

 <implementation>
 == Data Source
 <data-source>

-#horizontalrule

 UNDP – Human Development Report (2025), Eurostat, OECD, and World Bank (2025) ,HYDE (2023) – History Database of the Global Environment, Gapminder – Population v7 (2022), UN – World Population Prospects (2024), Gapminder – Systema Globalis (2022), Our World in Data – with major processing by Our World in Data

 == Software
 <software>

-#horizontalrule

 We used R and a range of packages to clean, analyze, and visualize the data:

 - readr – for importing cleaned CSV files
 - dplyr – for filtering, grouping, and summarising data
-- ggplot2 – for static visualizations such as boxplots and scatter plots
 - plotly – for interactive and animated development plots
 - scales – to format axis labels and numerical values clearly
-- tibble – to define development bands used in visual overlays
-- stats – to compute correlations, trends, and regression models

 == Workflow
 <workflow>

-#horizontalrule

 #block[
 #set enum(numbering: "1)", start: 1)
 + Exploratory Data Analysis: